stria-llc/oracle_clm_sync/README.md

 ### Code

-This application was developed with Ruby 2.6.0, but the newer versions should work fine, assuming the two main dependencies (oracle_hcm and springcm-sdk are supported on that version as well.)
+This application was developed with Ruby 2.6.0, but the newer versions should work fine, as long as dependencies are compatible as well.
+The built images use this exact Ruby version, so if you have rvm, use 2.6.0 for development.

 ### Build